-The Little Book of Walks is a beautiful compilation for those considering walking holidays UK-style.
+The Little Book of Walks is a beautiful compilation for those considering walking holidays in the UK.
 Here we bring you a cluster of breathtaking, memorable wanders around our particular slice of charming English coast and countryside – beautiful Exmoor.

 The inspiration behind our book

 During the summer of 2019 photographer Julia Amies-Green and I started work on a project we’d long talked of, a book of Exmoor wanderings.

 In addition, Julia has an enviable library of images that bring this beautiful national park to life as no other map or guide can.
 She’s been walking Exmoor, photographing its landscape and wildlife for two decades.
 A book therefore seemed the perfect way to share her images.

 A book that captures the spirit of Exmoor

 As you’ll see from the Little Book of Walks, Julia has a unique way of capturing Exmoor’s essence in her photographs.
 As a result you can feel the spongy grass beneath your feet, imagine the cool mist on your skin, and taste snowflakes on your tongue.
 Your imagination can float away to the gurgling of streams and waterfalls – just by looking at her work.
 Having first collaborated in 2018, I wanted to share as many of her wonderful images with other people as possible.
 As a result, these are photographs to be savoured and shared, and I think the finished book of 12 self-guided tours achieves that beautifully.

 Researching these spectacular paths (and the tea rooms and watering holes!)